-Take an air taxi from Washington County Airport, a municipal airport for Washington, PA.
-It has one runway that’s just short of a mile long, the right lighting for night operations, an automated weather system and instrument landing system to land in any weather, and no air traffic control tower.
+The airport has a mile-long runway that is mostly east-west, lighting for night operations, an automated weather system and an instrument landing system to land in any weather.
+There’s no air traffic control tower.

 In recent years, airfield pavements were rehabilitated and runway markings were repainted.
 A flight planning room, pilots lounge and other amenities were added to the terminal.
+Snow removal equipment was upgraded.
 The 400-acre facility grew as the county bought land with an eye to other renovations – like making the runway longer so planes could achieve altitude faster.
 The goal is for the airport to become a premier general aviation facility.

 The New Washington County Airport will create an environment with exceptional facilities and outstanding service including runways, taxi-ways, air navigation equipment, infrastructure, aircraft storage, and aircraft maintenance

 Washington County Airport at the Internet Archive